-Of the plow-handles the beam-handle G' is fastened to the landside by a bolt, g, and just above this bolt the handles are fastened together by a bolt, g'.
+Of the plow-handles, the beam-handle G' is fastened to the landside by a bolt, g, and just above this bolt the handles are fastened together by a bolt, g'.
 The handles are braced by a rod, K, extending from the beam.
-By constructing and fastening the handles in this manner like the beam, they are more easily adjusted and detached, better adapted to the different-sized plows, and also, in addition to these two advantages, we have another, the doing away with the necessity of bending or shaping the mold-board handle to fit the form of the mold-board, that handle in this instance being straight.

-The frame A is especially suited for use in connection with the various kinds of moldboards commonly employed, whether made of cast or wrought iron, steel, or wood, for breaking, fallowing, trenching, ditching, or cultivating, and it also admits of the application of steel scrapers or skinners for cotton and other crops.
-Hence the above described method of attaching the handles is peculiarly adapted to admit of the extensive transformation above alluded to.
-The frame A adds greatly to the strength of the plow without making it inconveniently weighty.

-The removable extension piece F, Fig. S, of wood or metal, bolted to the upper edge of the mold-board B, and frame A, adapts the plow to turn or furrow with equal effect while working to a greater depth than usual, so that it may be changed from a two-horse to a three or four horse plow at will.
+The frame A is especially suited for use in connection with the various kinds of mold-boards commonly employed, whether made of cast or wrought iron, steel, or wood, for breaking, fallowing, trenching, ditching, or cultivating, and it also admits of the application of steel scrapers or skimmers for cotton and other crops; hence the above-described method of attaching the handles is peculiarly adapted to admit of the extensive transformations above alluded to.
+Fhe frame A adds greatly to the strength of the plow without making it inconveniently weighty.
+The removable extensionpiece F, Fig. 8, of wood or metal, bolted to the upper edge of the mold-board B and frame A, adapts the plow to turn or furrow with equal effect while working to a greater depth than usual, so that it may be changed from a two-horse to a three or four horse plow at

 The mold-board shown in Fig. 10, when applied to the frame A, presents a much wider base than top.

-In operation this mold-board burrows up the earth and allows about two-thirds of the earth to fall back in the furrow, while the remainder, rising along the line of the cutting edge, is scattered over the surface beyond the furrow and smothers up the grass, &c.
+In operation this mold-board burrows up the earth and allows about twothirds of the earth to fall back in the furrow, while the remainder, rising along the line of the cutting-edge, is scattered over the surface beyond the furrow and smothers the grass, &c.
 In the second operation this form of plow gives the crop a small quantity of earth, entirely covering the grass which grows around and between the plants.
-This form is also a subsoil-plow of the first magnitude, and this plow, with this form of mold-board, does the work of both plow and and hoe in the cultivation of crops when young.
+This form is also a subsoil-plow of the first magnitude, and this plow, with this form of mold-board, does the work of both plow and hoe in the cultivation of crops when young.